 Understanding the applicable laws can save contractors thousands in attorney fees when seeking a change order or increasing their chances of getting an equitable adjustment under the FAR.

-When it comes to REA contracting and change order requests, the Contract Disputes Act states that ” a contractor claim against the Federal Government REA construction claims to a contract shall be submitted to the contracting officer for a decision.”
+When it comes to REA government contracts and change order requests, the Contract Disputes Act states that ” a contractor claim against the Federal Government REA construction claims to a contract shall be submitted to the contracting officer for a decision.”
 41 USC 7103 (a)(l).
 This is an important requirement when looking at the Board’s jurisdiction over a contract claim.

 - Boards of Contract Appeals can only hear a contractor claim appeals case when you submit a legally sufficient claim for the contracting officer’s final decision.